GrahamChalfant/Graham_Portfolio/README.md

 - Analyzed patient data using dplyr and ggplot
 - Average patient costs increase with age for males
-- Hospital discharge costs, patient refined diagnosis related groups, and age are statistically significan predictors of length of stay (p-value < 0.05)
+- Hospital discharge costs, patient refined diagnosis-related groups, and age are statistically significant predictors of length of stay (p-value < 0.05)

 ![](/images/average_cost_by_gender_and_age_group.png)